 Golfers are asked to show their support on social media using #ThankASuper

-As superintendents continually strive to keep the game’s playing fields healthy and beautiful, environmental stewardship is always a primary focus.
+Superintendents continually strive to keep the game’s playing fields healthy and beautiful with environmental stewardship as a primary focus.
 Thanks to the overall efforts of the golf industry, golf courses are using less water, employing sustainable management practices and expanding natural wildlife habitats on courses.